 Lupus is an invisible illness, one that you cannot just notice by looking at someone.
 A disease that may not affect one's appearance, but it affects how their body feels or functions.
 When you say certain things to someone with lupus, you may not mean to hurt them, but you might come across as insensitive.
 Even though you intend to sympathize with them, your words can make them feel judged, ignored, or dejected.
 Here are 10 things to never say to someone with lupus or any other chronic disease.

 Number one phrase to avoid.
 Remember that lupus is an invisible illness.
 Your friend doesn't have to look terrible to gain your understanding or sympathy.
 Instead, thank them for sharing their personal story with you.

-2. You are too young to have such an illness
+2. You are too young to have lupus

 Age has nothing to do with lupus.
 Many patients get diagnosed with lupus as a child or adolescent.
 Saying you are too young for this disease only reminds them of all the things they are missing out at their young age due to having this disease.

 Although this is an act of platitude, there is time, place, and context to platitudes.
 For someone who has been dealing with a chronic disease for years and knows that this disease will be with them for the rest of their life, offering an authentic act of listening and sympathy is more powerful than offering empty platitudes.

 4. Do you really need to take all these meds?

 You are not a medical professional, and neither is your friend who has lupus.
 They are taking the meds because they have trusted their doctors and medical team in their treatment.
 When they talk to you about their condition, the last thing they want to hear is second-guessing their choices for their treatment plan.